-Quick Note: This post contains affiliate links.
+Quick Notes: This post was originally published in 2019.
+It was updated in 2021 with fabulous new photos!
+This post contains Amazon affiliate links.
 Please read my disclosure statement for more details.

 Why Asparagus is a Super Healthy Choice

 According to Healthline.com, asparagus is packed full of nutrients.
 It's low in calories and carbs and full of vitamins and minerals.
 Asparagus is good for healthy digestion and even helps lower your blood pressure.
 Read the full article here 7 Reasons Why You Should Eat More Asparagus.

 please scroll down to the printable recipe card for detailed ingredients and instructions